Prince-k22/ABC-Call-Volume-Trend-Analysis/README.md

 night by proposing a manpower plan for each time bucket.
 The goal is to keep the maximum abandon rate at 10% and provide a better customer experience.
-6. Insights and Recommendations: Based on the analysis, we'll derive valuable insights into call trends, customer behaviour, and agent efficiency.
+6. Insights and Recommendations: Based on the analysis, we'll derive valuable insights into call trends, customer behavior, and agent efficiency.
 These insights will help make data-driven decisions to optimize workforce allocation and enhance customer satisfaction.

-Tech-Stack Used – MS Excel 2021
+## Tech-Stack Used – MS Excel 2021
 The project "Call Volume Trend Analysis" utilizes Microsoft Excel 2021 as the primary tech stack.
 MS Excel is employed for data import, cleaning, and preparation.
-It uses formulas, PivotTables, and charts for analysis and visualization.
+It uses formulas, pivot tables, and charts for analysis and visualization.
 MS Excel's user-friendly interface makes it ideal for efficient data analytics in this project.
 ● Pivot Tables and Pivot Charts
 ● Data Visualization